 48 hours in Melbourne

-Two days in Melbourne gives you the chance to scratch the surface and get to know a city that will undoubtedly become a very good friend.
+Two days in Melbourne gives you the chance to scratch the surface and get to know a city that will undoubtedly become a favourite.

 Catch Melbourne as it awakens as you float high in a hot air balloon.
 The following gourmet breakfast ensures you're raring to race into sports mad Melbourne.
 Enjoy a morning with Melbourne Sports Tours, visiting revered sites like Flemington Racecourse and the hallowed turf of the Melbourne Cricket Ground.